bevy-cheatbook/bevy-cheatbook/src/setup/editor.md

 Bevy is, for the most part, like any other Rust project.
 If your editor/IDE is set up for Rust, that might be all you need.
-This sub-chapter contains additional information that may be useful for Bevy specifically.
+This sub-chapter contains additional information that may be useful for Bevy development.

 If you have any tips/advice/configurations for your editor of choice, that you'd like to share with the community, please create a